michaelshiloh/robotaPsyche/lectureNotes.md

 - Incorporate Ben and Hassan somehow
 - @Snehil please fix your writeText()
-- brian please fix your writeText()
+- brian: please fix your writeText()
 - Everyone remove commented out code unless there is a reason for it to be there (font, textAlign, etc.)
 - bk_robotaFinal.pde:      textAlign(RIGHT);